Propagation effects of Lorentz violation in gravitational waves: Conclusion

 \section{Conclusion}

 In this work, we analyzed how Lorentz-- and diffeomorphism--violating operators in the linearized gravitational sector of the Standard Model Extension modified the propagation of gravitational waves.
-Restricting attention to the transverse--traceless tensor sector and to isotropic coefficients, we focused on the combined effects of the nondispersive CPT--even dimension--four coefficient $\mathring{k}^{(4)}_{(I)}$ and the CPT--odd dimension--five coefficient $\mathring{k}^{(5)}_{(V)}$.
+Restricting attention to the transverse--traceless tensor sector and to isotropic coefficients, we focused on the combined effects of the CPT--even dimension--four coefficient $\mathring{k}^{(4)}_{(I)}$ and the CPT--odd dimension--five coefficient $\mathring{k}^{(5)}_{(V)}$.

 Starting from the quadratic action for metric perturbations, we derived the modified dispersion relation and showed that Lorentz violation altered gravitational wave propagation through two distinct mechanisms.
 The coefficient $\mathring{k}^{(4)}_{(I)}$ rescaled the propagation speed, leading to a shift in the retarded time and an overall amplitude rescaling of the waveform.
-In contrast, the CPT--odd coefficient $\mathring{k}^{(5)}_{(V)}$ introduced helicity--dependent dispersive effects, giving rise to birefringence and polarization mixing without activating additional propagating degrees of freedom.
+In contrast, the CPT--odd coefficient $\mathring{k}^{(5)}_{(V)}$ introduced helicity--dependent effects, giving rise to birefringence and polarization mixing without activating additional propagating degrees of freedom.

 We constructed the retarded Green function associated with the modified wave operator and obtained explicit expressions for the gravitational waveform generated by matter sources.
 When applied to a binary black hole system, the resulting radiation preserved the standard quadrupole tensorial structure but acquired characteristic propagation--induced distortions.
-These included higher time--derivative corrections to the quadrupole formula, helicity--dependent phase shifts, and an attenuation of the strain amplitude.
-We emphasized that this attenuation did not signal a violation of energy conservation, but rather reflected energy exchange between the propagating gravitational wave and the fixed Lorentz--violating background encoded in the effective field--theory description.
+These included higher time--derivative corrections to the quadrupole formula, helicity--dependent phase shifted, {and there appeared a modification in} the strain amplitude.